lavrt/MyPrintf/README.md

 );
 ```

-The test program also includes an additional examples to demonstrate multiple specifiers in one call.
+The test program also includes additional examples to demonstrate multiple specifiers in one call.

+---

 ## Build and run